Perur Assembly constituency

 Perur is a legislative assembly constituency in Coimbatore district, that includes the city, Perur.
-Perur was reserved for scheduled caste from 1967 to 1977.
-Perur assembly constituency was part of Coimbatore Parliamentary constituency.
+Perur was reserved for Scheduled Castes from 1967 to 1977.
+Perur Assembly constituency was part of Coimbatore Lok Sabha constituency.

 Members of the Legislative Assembly

 De-Notification

 The Perur Constituency was de-notified and removed from the list of constituencies in 2007.
 The areas coming under it were merged with the existing Thondamuthur and the newly created North Coimbatore Constituency.